 Some days I would look at him and wonder if he was even mine.
 I assumed though, that once this diagnosis had been made, the PND would just magically ‘go away’.
 No such luck – all I got from my diagnosis was more shame and guilt – I felt like a complete failure.
 How could I possibly be ungrateful and depressed when I had got the baby that I so longed and planned for?
 I couldn’t bring myself to tell ANYONE.
 My decision to hide my PND bought with it a whole new battlefield.
 The sadness and despair were banished; no longer welcome for fear they would draw attention to my ‘failings’.
 Instead, I concentrated all my efforts on making everything look PERFECT.
 I painted on my happy face.
 I cooked and cleaned constantly, I became obsessed with everything matching, I went to great lengths to make sure my son and I were always spotless and dressed immaculately.
 I exercised fanatically and became obsessive about food - I lost an unhealthy amount of weight.
 I was back at work and gave all of myself to my job.
 People used to comment about how amazing I was.
 But the truth was far from it – in reality I was getting no more than 2 hours of broken sleep a night and this façade that I was portraying took a lot of time and effort.
 I was suicidal, and I was seriously contemplating driving away and disappearing forever, never to see my son or any of my family or friends again.
 I’d sit in my car after work and struggle to find a reason to go home.
 I hated feeling like this and constantly told myself how wrong it was – I felt like my life was completely out of control.
 The more these dark thoughts invaded my brain, the more control I tried to gain elsewhere.
 In my mind, I was screaming out for help, and I was so angry and resentful that no one was offering it, yet to the outside world, I was the epitome of a thriving, happy first time mother.

 It took years for everything to finally spiral out of control.
 Years of fighting and hiding and running from PND, but no matter what I did, it always caught up with me.
 Eventually, I became extremely ill and was hospitalised in a psychiatric hospital for 4 months, suffering from depression, OCD and anorexia, and my worst nightmare was realised – people found out.
-I hid my PND because I was so sure people would think I was crazy, and now here I was, near death, separated from my son and husband, away from my job and literally committed to a mental institution.
 To me, this was rock bottom.
 I didn’t think I could possibly come back from it.
 I was sure I had scarred my son for life.
 But ultimately, it got me the help that I so desperately needed.
 I was forced to talk about it.
 I was forced to slow down, to stop my daily rituals of denial and control and I was forced to ask for and receive help.
 And instead of the judgement and disappointment that I anticipated from everyone, I only ever got love and support and understanding.
 The more people I shared my story with, the more stories I heard that were just like mine.
 I had been so adamant that what I was experiencing was a monumental failure on my part alone, it never occurred to me that other women might possibly be going through the same thing too.

 I wish every day that I could turn back the clock and not go through that experience.
 Knowing that’s not possible, I feel so motivated to use my story to help other women who might be in a similar situation.
 Post Natal Depression is not a failure.
 It is not something to feel ashamed or guilty about and it is not something that you can run from.
 It is an illness that needs to be treated and dealt with head on by a team of people who can support you in your life.
 And once you get the help you need, and your PND is banished for good, you get to enjoy your beautiful child and reap the rewards that parenthood is guaranteed to bring you.
 Why would you run from that?